Ageing population: Why older Australians are part of the solution

 Last month the Australian Bureau of Statistics confirmed that the this trend is already underway with 66% of 55-64 year olds and 13% of over 65s in work (or seeking work) and these participation rates have been gradually rising over the years.
 Not surprisingly, a significant number of those in work are employed on a part-time basis which allows them to continue to work while making time for other lifestyle activities.

 The motivations clients describe for engaging in part-time work beyond retirement age vary greatly and include the following:

 While there are many motivations for working past traditional retirement age, many older Australians are willing to continue to work in some capacity provided two pre-conditions are met:

 There is a lot riding on the creation of new employment opportunities for older Australians.
 The age of eligibility for the Age Pension is increasing to 67 which means government and the private sector must work together to come up with smarter ways to ensure those who want to work or run their own businesses are able to do so.

 Age discrimination is alive and well and while incentives to employ older Australians exist, more creative thinking is needed to ensure a greater number of businesses are motivated to hire workers in their 60s across a range of industries.

 As the Treasurer reminded us overnight, Australia’s economic future is at stake.
-Where older Australians have more opportunities to work on their terms, the size of the prize is up to $48 billion every year.
+Where older Australians have more opportunities to work on their terms, the size of the prize is up to $48 billion by 2024-25.

 Now that’s what I call budget repair.